derTobsch/ardrone-autonomy-d4k/README.md

 node startMission.js $mission-name
 ```

+Hint: You do not need to use the full path or the file extension.
+The name of the file is enough.
+Also make sure that you also installed 'ardrone-autonomy'

-Example
+### Example
 ```sh
 node startMission.js one
 ```

-Hint: You do not need to use the full path or the file extension.
-The name of the file is enough.
-Also make sure that you also installed 'ardrone-autonomy'

 # Licence